Real Polynomial Root-finding by Means of Matrix and Polynomial Iterations: Real Root-finders with Modified Matrix Sign Iterations. Variations and Extensions

 \subsection{Numerical Stabilization of the Modified Matrix Sign Iterations}

-The images of nonreal eigenvalues of the matrix $C_p$ converge to $\pm \sqrt {-1}$ in the iterations of Stage 1 of Algorithm \ref{alg2}, but if the images of some real eigenvalues of $C_p$ come close to 0, then at the next step we would have to invert an ill conditioned matrix $M_h$ unless we are applying an inversion-free variant of the iterations of the previous subsection.
+The images of nonreal eigenvalues of the matrix $C_p$ converge to $\pm \sqrt {-1}$ in the iterations of Stage 1 of Algorithm \ref{alg2}, but if the images of some real eigenvalues of $C_p$ come close to 0, then at the next step we would have to invert an ill-conditioned matrix $M_h$ unless we are applying an inversion-free variant of the iterations of the previous subsection.

 We can try to avoid this problem by shifting the matrix (and its eigenvalues), that is, by adding to the current matrix $M_h$ the matrix $s I$, for a reasonably small positive scalar $s$ or $-s$.
 We can select this scalar by applying heuristic methods or randomization.
-In our tests this policy has preserved convergence quite well, but towards a more radical recipe, we applied the following modification of Algorithm \ref{alg2}, which immediately involves nonreal values even when the matrix $C_p$ was real.
+In our tests this policy has preserved convergence quite well, but we have no formal support for this observation.
+The following stabilization of Algorithm \ref{alg2} involves nonreal values even when the matrix $C_p$ was real, but has both formal and empirical support.

 Because of the assumed choice of $\alpha$, the matrices $\alpha\sqrt {-1}~I\pm C_p$ have no real eigenvalues, and so the images of all their eigenvalues, that is, the eigenvalues of the matrices $M_{k,+}$ and $M_{k,-}$, converge to $\pm \sqrt {-1}$ as $k \rightarrow \infty$.
 Moreover, one can verify that the eigenvalues of the matrix $M_{k,+}+M_{k,-}$ converge to 0 unless they are the images of the $r_+$ eigenvalues of the matrix $C_p$ having the imaginary parts in the range $[-\alpha, \alpha]$.
 The latter eigenvalues of the matrix $M_{k,+}+M_{k,-}$ converge to $2\sqrt {-1}$.
 This shows correctness and numerical stability of Algorithm \ref{alg2a}.